-E. Summary of Current Risk Practices, Controls and Procedures structures, supervision, methodologies, controls, monitoring, reporting, and resources utilized to manage risk.
+E. Summary of Current Risk Practices, Controls and Procedures

 Pursuant to CFTC Regulation 1.11(c), Advantage Futures has a risk management program to establish, maintain, and enforce a system of risk management policies and procedures designed to monitor and manage risks associated with the Firm's activities.
 The Firm maintains written policies and procedures that describe the risk management program, approved in writing by the Firm's governing body.